OctopusDeploy/docs/docs/api-and-integration/jenkins.md

 - **RunOctoPack**: specifies that OctoPack should create packages during the build
 - **OctoPackPackageVersion**: version number that should be given to packages created by OctoPack.
 Since Jenkins build numbers are integers like "12", we combine it with "1.1." to produce package versions such as "1.0.12".
 - **OctoPackPublishPackageToHttp**: tells OctoPack to push the package to the Octopus Deploy server.
 Read more about the [built-in NuGet repository in Octopus](/docs/packaging-applications/package-repositories/index.md).
-You'll find the URL to your repository on the **Library > Packages** tab in Octopus
+You'll find the URL to your repository on the {{Library,Packages}} tab in Octopus
 - **OctoPackPublishApiKey**: your Octopus Deploy API key

 :::success